 11:45 a.m.-1 p.m. | How to Identify and Correct the Cause of the #1 Limiting Factor in Global Agricultural Production

 Glen Rabenberg, Soil Works

 Weeds, disease, and poor water penetration are symptoms of compacted unhealthy soil.
 Agricultural has become accustomed to reacting to these symptoms with chemicals, micro-nutrients, and tillage.
 Correcting the cause of soil compaction restarts the soil ecosystem allowing oxygen and water to penetrate the soil profile eliminating the dependency on reacting to symptoms.
-In his presentation, Glen Rabenberg will show you how to identify soil compaction, teach you what causes compaction, and leave you with a five-step approach to restore soil health and correct the cause.
+In his presentation, Glen Rabenberg showed attendees how to identify soil compaction, what causes compaction, and a five-step approach to restore soil health and correct the cause.

 1-2 p.m. -- LUNCH

 2-3 p.m. | Bio-Based Solutions for Pest Management and Plant Health